Tree surveys and hedgerow survey

 - the approximate height

-- the stem diameter measured in accordance with Annex C of BS 5837:2012
+- the stem diameter measured in accordance with Annex C of BS 5837:2012 (or any subsequent updates)

 - the branch spread at four cardinal points